 To be eligible for VA disability benefits for PTSD related to a hostile or terrorist act, you need to show that your condition is linked to deployment to a war zone where you were threatened with ongoing terrorist activity, even if you didn’t participate in combat.
 This applies to all veterans after July 13, 2010—no matter where they were stationed or where they served—who experienced “fear of hostile military or terrorist activity.”

 - That a psychologist or psychiatrist contracted by the VA confirms your stressor supports a PTSD diagnosis.

 - Further confirmation by a psychologist or psychiatrist that the symptoms you have are linked to the stressor, and that stressor is consistent with the circumstances of your service.

 - There is no “clear or convincing evidence” that contradicts your situation, stressor, or experience.

 If you’re a veteran who developed PTSD, especially after witnessing a hostile or terrorist act, we can help.
 We'll review your medical records and discuss with you the best way to obtain the disability benefits you need to care for yourself and your loved ones.
-Our attorneys have supported veterans for years, and we’ll carefully examine your case and advise you on the best approach for receiving the maximum in disability benefits.
+Our VA Disability Lawyers have supported veterans for years, and we’ll carefully examine your case and advise you on the best approach for receiving the maximum in disability benefits.

-Call us today, and you’ll speak to an intake specialist for free.
+Contact us today, and you’ll speak to an intake specialist for free.